 The meeting point was the near the National Theatre at around 23:30.
-I made the sort cycle ride from Barbican where I had earlier stopped off to see an old friend who lives there.
+I made the short cycle ride from Barbican where I had earlier stopped off to see an old friend who lives there.
 Dr John was there already and instead of waiting until midnight, we decided to set off about ten minutes earlier.
 This was mainly as the weather was changeable.
 It was misty and at times in out front lights it appeared as if it was raining.
 This was dampness in the air and this hazy/mist would continue for the rest of the night and early morning.

 I know that Dr John would be taking one of his road bikes and I decided to stick with the tried and tested comfort of my Surly Disc Trucker, rather than my Brompton.
 I packed as light as I dared and used my Apidura Frame bag to carry the basic essentials - namely food.
 Like those polar expeditions you sometimes ready about, our London to Brighton overnighter was totally unaided and as such we had to take what we needed with us.